-Financing your studies is a complex issue which should be planned with a long-term view.
+Financing your studies is a complex issue that should be planned with a long-term view.
 We’ll be delighted to advise you in person.

-You should consider your studies as an investment in your professional future.
-As a world-class business school, we offer you not just optimum conditions for studying but also outstanding career prospects with an extremely attractive starting salary level.
+Your studies are an investment in your professional future.
+As a world-class business school, we offer you optimum conditions for studying and outstanding career prospects with an extremely attractive starting salary level.

 A bachelor’s degree from Frankfurt School opens up excellent prospects for your professional future.

 In order to deliver the highest quality in teaching and research, we also require the utmost commitment dedication from our students.
 This is the only thing that counts: your current financial situation is not a deciding factor for acceptance into a Frankfurt School programme.